luker983/nsa-codebreaker-2019/task6a/README.md

     }
 ```

 This method fetches the vCard on login and checks to see if our key is in that card, if it is not, it updates the card with our information.
-Let's see if we can see this traffic in BurpSuite while logging into an account.
+Let's see if we can locate this traffic in BurpSuite when logging into an account.

 ![VCard](images/vcard.png)